najmolgithub/Intelligent-Inventory-Management-System/README.md

 # Intelligent-Inventory-Management-System

-Download these file from GitHub for to run
+Downloading files from GitHub:
+Visit the GitHub repository where the files are stored such as by the name:

 1. Design and Development of data storage solutions for analysis
 2. Warehouse_and_Retail_Sales CSV

+Install SQL Server
-Install SQL Server and connect to Database Engine
+Install SQL Server Management Studio (SSMS)
+Connect to the Database Engine

 Demo Video